MicrosoftDocs/win32/desktop-src/shell/search-protocol.md

 ---
-Description: 'The search: application protocol is an extensible convention for calling the desktop search application on Windows Vista with Service Pack 1 (SP1) and later versions.'
+Description: The search application protocol is an extensible convention for calling the desktop search application on Windows Vista with Service Pack 1 (SP1) and later versions.
-title: Using the search Protocol
+title: Using the search Protocol ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using the search Protocol